 - If you’re willing to use ransomware as a cover for other purposes, then why not to make real ransomware that actually works?
 Your cover would be much more convincing.

 - Why to blow up the whole thing, and not to use pwn’d computers for i.e. espionage instead?

 Moreover, according to F-Secure, a timestamp detected in malware sample indicates that at least some components are written on February 2017.
-Interesting thing: dump of NSA vulns that were used for spreading the malware, was published in April 2017.
+Interesting thing: a dump of NSA vulns that were used to spread NotPetya, was leaked in April 2017 (Shadow Brokers leak).